If Donald Trump Is A Urophile, It’s Perfectly Healthy And Not A Perversion – Claims Expert On ‘Golden Showers’

 “It serves as a fetishistic object, being used to humiliate or be humiliated (i.e., through urinating on another person or being urinated upon), and/or capturing the spirit of a sexual partner.

-“Urophiliacs typically derive sexual pleasure from urinating on (and / or being urinated upon by) another person,” writes Dr Griffiths.
+“Urophiliacs typically derive sexual pleasure from urinating on (and/or being urinated upon by) another person,” writes Dr. Griffiths.

 “Some urophiliacs may also bathe in urine, enjoy smelling people in urine-soaked clothes, and/or engage in urophagia (i.e., drinking the urine).